This white chicken chili with white beans is hearty and comforting, and perfect for serving on a chilly day.

 - 1 (4 oz) can diced green chiles, drained

-- ¾ cup prepared tomatillo salsa (salsa verde)
+- ¾ cup tomatillo salsa (also known as salsa verde)

 - ½ teaspoon dried oregano